Dean: Douglas D. Anderson

 - There are no restrictions on 1000-level courses.

-- Most 3000-, 4000-, and 5000-level departmental courses in the Huntsman School are restricted to students admitted to the Huntsman School or another USU major with an overall GPA of at least 2.67.
+- Most 3000-, 4000-, and 5000-level departmental courses in the Huntsman School are restricted to students admitted to the Huntsman School or another USU major with a minimum of 40 credits and an overall GPA of at least 2.67.

 - Huntsman School courses may be repeated only once.

 - Many Huntsman School courses have prerequisites and other restrictions requiring adherence.
 Before registering for courses within the Huntsman School, students should refer to course listings in this catalog or consult with their advisor to ensure they have completed the necessary prerequisites.

 At least 30 of the last 60 semester credits must be taken from Utah State University, at least 20 of which must be completed in upper-division courses, of which at least 10 credits must be completed in courses required by the student's major.
 At least 50 percent of the Huntsman School of Business credits required for a Huntsman School of Business degree must be taken from the Utah State University Huntsman School of Business or its departments, which include: School of Accountancy, Economics and Finance, Management, and Management Information Systems.

 This option is not available for any required courses for majors and minors in the Huntsman School of Business.